bestia-dev-archived/cargo_crev_reviews_workspace/cargo_crev_reviews/README.md

 Cargo also downloads from crates.io the complete source code for every dependency in the path `~/.cargo/registry/src/github.com-1ecc6299db9ec823/`. `Crates.io` guarantees the source code for a crate+version cannot be altered or deleted.
 We know it will never change, so we can review exactly this local code with confidence.

+## crates.io API

+Some data are not available locally and need to be obtained from <https://crates.io//api/v1/crates/{}/{}/>.
+Then I store them in `~/.config/crev/cargo_crev_reviews_versions.json`

+## trusted publishers

+There is a confusion on crates.io who is the owner, author or group that is responsible for a crate version.
+Lately they added a `published_by` field for a crate_version.
+That sounds more accurate.
+In the file `~/.config/crev/cargo_crev_reviews_trusted_publishers.json` is the list of your trusted publishers.
+You can edit this file manually.

 ## cargo crev reviews and advisory

 We live in times of danger with [supply chain attacks](https://en.wikipedia.org/wiki/Supply_chain_attack).